alan-turing-institute/azure-sensible/README.md

 To generate the QR code images run the included Python script

 ```
-$ ./ansible/generate_qr_codes.py
+$ ./scripts/generate_qr_codes.py
 ```

-There will now be a set of PNG files in the ansible directory, one for each user, with file names in the format `<username>.png`.
+There will now be a set of PNG files in your current directory, one for each user, with file names in the format `<username>.png`.
 These can be distributed to each user so that they may scan the QR code with their authenticator app.